This paleo chicken piccata is the perfect dish if you love the flavors of citrus. It goes fantastic with a side of vegetables.

 - In a bowl, crack the eggs and beat until well combined.

-- In a pan, melt the coconut oil.
+- In a pan over medium heat, add the coconut oil.

-- Add the coated chicken breasts and cook on each side for about 3 minutes or until golden brown.
+- Once the oil is hot, add the coated chicken breasts and cook on each side for about 3 minutes or until golden brown.

-- Remove the chicken and place to the side.
+- Remove the chicken and place it to the side.

 - Add the lemon juice, chicken stock, parsley, capers and bring to the boil.